-Practitioners should examine the factors that influence release, bond amount, diversions, and alternatives to detention.
+Practitioners should examine the socioeconomic factors that influence release, bond amount, diversions, and alternatives to detention.
 For example, people with substantial financial resources may be able to pay for electronic leg monitoring (ELM) devices or have access to a car.
-It is important not to mistake inability to pay for noncompliance.
+It is important not to mistake poverty for noncompliance.